CatherineW1711/AIHackthon/README.md

-# 🧠 DevMind: Make AI Thinks Like a Human Developer 🧠
+# 🧠 DevMind: Make AI Thinks Like a Human Developer ––– For WARP🧠

 <div align="center">